• Skip to main content

 Can I make this dish vegetarian?

 Yes, you could leave out the crispy prosciutto for a vegetarian dish.
 You may want to add extra veggies if you do this.
-You could easily do 2 zucchinis or add some cauliflower to roast.
+You could easily do 2 zucchinis or add some cauliflower or bell pepper to roast.

 Can I add more protein?